A Coruña: Intercity buses

+Local public transport

-Local transportation in A Coruña is provided by Compañía de Tranvías de A Coruña.
-Its network includes 24 lines served by 93 vehicles.
-There is also a regular taxi service from taxi tanks all over the city.
+Local transportation in A Coruña is provided by :es:Compañía de Tranvías de La Coruña.
+Its network includes 24 bus lines served by 93 vehicles.
+Despite its name containing the Spanish word for tramway, it no longer operates any trams.
+The tramway had been inaugurated in 1903 as a horse drawn tram which was electrified starting in 1911 with the last horse drawn trams withdrawn in 1913.
+The tram was partially replaced by trolleybuses before completely shutting down in 1962.
+The tram was subsequently revived in 1995 as a heritage tramway before again ceasing operations in 2011.
+The trolleybus which had replaced the tram after World War II was itself withdrawn in 1979.

 Sport

 A Coruña has an extensive network of sports infrastructures.
 The most important one is the Riazor Sport Complex, which includes Estadio Riazor (home of Deportivo de La Coruña), the Palace of Sports (home of HC Liceo A Coruña), two indoor tracks, a pelota court and an indoor swimming-pool.
 La Torre Sport Complex hosts many football fields, a golf court and another pelota court.
 There are also five municipal football fields, 11 sports centres and several marinas (Real Club Náutico, Marina Coruña, etc.).
 In 2007 the Termaria Casa da Auga complex was opened, which has a gymnasium, a thalassotherapy centre and an indoor Olympic-sized swimming pool.

-Deportivo was founded in 1906 and is currently playing in the Primera División RFEF, the third tier of the Spanish league system.
-Since the Spanish football league system was established in 1928, it has spent 46 seasons in the top division and 41 seasons in the second division.
+Founded in 1906, Deportivo competes in the second tier Segunda División as of the 2025–26 season.
+Since the Spanish football league system was established in 1928, it has spent 46 seasons in the Primera División (first division) and 43 seasons in the Segunda División (second division).
 They won the league title once, in the 1999–2000 season, and finished as runners-up on five occasions.
-The club has also won the Spanish Cup twice (1995 and 2002), and three Spanish Super Cups.
-Between 2000–01 and 2004–05, Deportivo played in the UEFA Champions League for five seasons in a row, and reached the semi-finals in 2004.
-The women's section of the team plays in Spain's top division.
+The club also won two Spanish Cups (1995 and 2002) and three Spanish Super Cups, along with five Segunda División titles, the last one being in the 2011–12 season.
+Between 2000–01 and 2004–05, Deportivo played in the UEFA Champions League for five consecutive seasons, and reached the semi-finals in 2004.
+The women's section of the club plays in Spain's top division, Liga F, as of the 2025–26 season.

-The city has a roller hockey team, HC Liceo A Coruña, one of the most successful in Spain, and the team plays in the main League OK Liga.
+The city has a roller hockey team, HC Liceo, one of the most successful in Spain, and the team plays in the main League OK Liga.
 They became Europe's Champions in 2011.

-A Coruña basketball team CB Coruña, plays in LEB Oro league, the Spanish second division.